Data Centers in Ferrara

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Ferrara as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the primary interconnection hub in Milan.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Ferrara, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions or dedicated circuits to the primary interconnection hub in Milan.

 Power Analysis